This is the ultimate study guide for Biochemistry.

-Spend some time doing this near the beginning and things will make much more sense later on.
+Spend some time doing this in the beginning and things will make much more sense later on.

 4. Focus on Structure and Function First

-Prioritize learning the structures and functions of molecules and compounds first.
+Prioritize learning the structures and functions of molecules and compounds.
 Doing this will help you better visualize what’s happening to them as they move through pathways; what’s happening to carbons etc.

 How To Get An A in Biochemistry

 Schedule your study sessions and do something everyday to push the needle.
-That could be note reviews, quiz questions and flashcard reviews for example.
+That could be note reviews, quiz questions and flashcard reviews.
 Anything that practices active recall of the subject.

 Besides this, learning to think critically can help.
 Many biochem questions, especially those on the MCAT, are conceptual in nature.
 You might be asked to apply the mechanics of a pathway to another pathway for example.
 So knowing how pathways work and why (as opposed to blindly memorizing them) is critical.